NHLBI-BCB/2014-dmel-pipeline/ReadMe.md

 Download D. melanogaster and D. simulans reference genomes

 ##01_sample_data
 Create symlinks (to save diskspace) to all raw sequence data.
+Also, split 2012-nescent data by barcode and trim barcodes.

 ##02_mapping
 Map raw reads to reference genome using bwa-mem, deduplicate, re-align using GATK. (plus fix phred scores for some read libraries).